Sre-n/BASTILLE/README.md

 For us art is anything done and raised with passion including fiery petitions, unconventional book review columns, blogs, music, paintings, videos,short films, tweets and random literature.
 We give you the stage to raise your voice.
-Join in for our bohemian revolution
+Join in for our bohemian revolution!